NoahZS-webdev/catalystSoundLib/README/README.md

 3) Certain parts of code will be tagged with FIX LATER.
 If you need to find things that are broken or just aren't done yet, type ctrl+F and search "FIX LATER".
 That will highlight sections of code that need changes.

+4) Pretty please label your code.
+It makes it easier for other people on the project to read and understand.

+5) There is a discord for the project.
+If you'd like access to it, ask Noah :)

 Thanks for reading!
 Happy Coding.
 May your duck guide you.

 :)